idvorkin/idvorkin.github.io/_d/time-off-2024-08.md

 - ☑ Fixed my slow zsh thing (was pomodoro) [/td/slow](/td/slow_zsh).
 Still didn't get to the bottom of it, curious
 - ☑ Figured out uv (replaces pip), and pipxu (replaces global pip install)
 - ☑ Switch to Atuin from Mcly (no diff)
+- ☑ Add third and half to yabi
+- ☑ HOORAY - Got Caps-><space> mapping to alfred in iterm (OMG - this has been a huge paper cut for months)

 ### Tony